-Beyond Academic Achievement Beyond Selflessness (Vand Chako) Beyond The Individual (Kirat Karo) (vanu chako) (Naam Japna) The Trust aims to provide an exceptional academic education and encourage a passion for life-long learning.
-But, more than this, following the Khalsa way means working to the best The Trust aims to inspire students to share their future skills, knowledge and income with those in need, with love and charity and without discrimination.
-The Trust schools are a The Trust aims to foster all aspects of personal development and encourage students to take a life-long journey of self-discovery.
-The core principles of Sikhism will support of your ability with honesty, integrity and self-discipline. happy and inclusive school, where students of all faiths and none are respected and supported. students in undertaking this journey towards purity of spirit by self- reflection and meditation.
+Beyond Academic Beyond Selflessness Beyond The Individual Achievement (Vand Chako) (Naam Japna) (Kirat Karo) The Trust aims to provide The Trust aims to inspire The Trust aims to foster all an exceptional academic students to share their aspects of personal education and encourage a future skills, knowledge development and passion for life-long and income with those in encourage students to take learning. need, with love and charity a life-long journey of self- But, more than this, and without discovery. following the Khalsa way discrimination.
+The core principles of means working to the best The Trust schools are a Sikhism will support of your ability with happy and inclusive students in undertaking honesty, integrity and self- school, where students of this journey towards discipline. all faiths and none are purity of spirit by self- respected and supported. reflection and meditation.